 Presenters and participants took part in dialogue, questioning, redefining, and exploring the following: The critical moments of possibilities and pitfalls in education, the arts, and society; innovations in partnerships for educational justice; and dilemmas and new directions in pedagogy about race.

-The following speakers attended the 2010 National Race & Pedagogy Conference:
+Speakers at the 2010 National Race & Pedagogy Conference included:

 The first theme of this conference—race, knowledge, and disciplinarity—sought to explore the ways in which specific academic fields or disciplines negotiate the issue of race and the ways in which race enables and constrains the production of knowledge.
 The second theme, racial dynamics and racial performances in the classroom (and beyond), sought to explore the ways in which students and teachers behave inside and outside the classroom, and how these behaviors embody and perform race.
 The third theme, race, pedagogy, and community, sought to examine the ways in which students, teachers, administrators, and the educational institutions which they collectively constitute are situated within or in relation to broader communities.